City Unscripted

 Why 4 Days in Sorrento is My Sweet Spot for Exploring and Indulging

-Written by Giulia Ferraro
+Written by By Giulia Ferraro

-Writes like a lemon tart — sweet with a hint of zest.
+Writes like a lemon tart, sweet with a hint of zest.

 When my cousin from Milan asked me how long she should stay in this beautiful town, I didn't hesitate.
 "Give yourself 4 days in Sorrento," I told her.
 "Not three, not five, exactly four."